By Diana Miranda

 Maybe You Like It Productions creates collaborative, high-energy pieces that aim to engage audiences through comedy in order to reclaim theatre as an accessible, fun and sought-after mirror to society.
 They’re interested in exploring how they frame narratives and the difference that makes in a story.
 This statement echoed in my head as I watched the show for the first time, during my first encounter with it in a rehearsal room.
 (Yes, I saw it a couple of times, but more on that later.)
 As I followed the narrative from Chad and Brad to the bank clerks, I saw coherence between Caleb Barron’s text and the company’s ethos.
 The media coverage of the case focused on the bank robbing duo with a hint of mockery.
 This show starts from there (and hilariously juices the mockery), but then moves the spotlight distinctly to those affected by the robbery.
 But interestingly, it wasn’t always like that.

 Following previews in Oxford in February 2020, the company discussed the pre-pandemic version of Pleading Stupidity.
 Some of them felt that the narrative might victimise the female clerks involved in the crime, leaving them with no voice to reclaim their side of the story.
 After that, and during the obligated pause that the lockdown forced on the theatre landscape, the text underwent a surgical procedure and Caleb reshaped it to broaden the narrative’s scope.
-That way, almost like a merry accident, Pleading Stupidity came closer to the company’s principle of
+That way, almost like a merry accident, Pleading Stupidity came closer to the company’s principle of reframing narratives.

 The focus shift is smooth, and what starts as a two-protagonist show slowly grows into one of four.
 Looking back, I found myself wishing that the conflict between the clerks and the bandits hinted at this from the beginning in order to have their input as something to look forward to.
 Otherwise, there’s a sense of having two photos of the same landscape, connected but autonomous.
 But that’s not something that bothered me as I watched the show.
 It flows, and it interweaves both perspectives towards the end.